-The County's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-We did not audit the County's responses and, accordingly, we express no opinion on the responses.
+The County's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
+We did not audit the County's response and, accordingly, we express no opinion on it.

 This report, a public record by law, is intended solely for the information and use of the officials, employees, and citizens of Woodbury County and other parties to whom Woodbury County may report, including federal awarding agencies and pass-through entities.
 This report is not intended to be and should not be used by anyone other than those specified parties.